A Unique Plan to Stop the Financial, Economic and Housing Crises

 Government Lending, Not Borrowing and Spending

-is 30-year, 3% fixed-rate federal loans shared equally by every mortgage borrower and her lender to convert a significant portion of mortgage debt to government loans not secured by the properties.
+The most important feature of the AllStreets Bailout Plan is 30-year, 3% fixed-rate federal loans shared equally by every mortgage borrower and her lender to convert a significant portion of mortgage debt to government loans not secured by the properties.
 That feature of plan alone will reduce total mortgage debt by about $1.9 trillion, about 15% of all residential mortgage debt, which cures most of the upside down properties, lowers mortgage payments for every borrower, restores solvency to most lenders, increases the value of collateralized mortgage securities, creates conditions for a major economic recovery and probably provides a setting for housing values to at least stop falling if not to recover.
 To be fair to all audlt American citizen, the AllStreets Bailout Plan also provides fair access to the same government loans to those who do not have a mortgage or don't own a property.
 Best of all, with the AllStreets Bailout Plan there will be no cost to taxpayers and it won't increase the deficit at all (actually, it will begin to reduce the deficits by providing economic recovery!).

 No Bailout Plan is Perfect